Each year, AFS volunteers connect with schools that are new to hosting exchange students.

 - Know your facts!
 Create a packet of AFS Information for Schools in your initial email request that describes what an AFS exchange program is, the support that we provide to students and host families, and the differences between J-1 cultural exchange visas and F-1 international student visas.
 This is especially important for schools/districts new to AFS.

-- Note right away that the AFS students are on J1 visas, and there is no direct cost to the district to host them.
+- Please note that AFS students are on J1 visas, and there is no direct cost to the district to host them.
 The school doesn't need a designated school official/officer.
-A document describing the difference between F1 foreign students and J1 exchange students can be found in the Build Relationships with High Schools Article.
+A document describing the difference between F1 foreign students and J1 exchange students can be found in the Build Relationships with High Schools Article. *Note: In many states, the per pupil funding for an exchange student is the same as any other local student.
+There are a few states where this is not the case and schools do not receive any funding for hosting AFS exchange students.*

-- Note if there is an AFS partner school nearby and mention the positive impact that AFS has had on that school community.
+- If there is an AFS partner school nearby, it can be helpful to mention the positive impact that AFS has had on that school community.
 “We have had X number of students in the neighboring high school______; feel free to reach out to Principal “So-and-So” there to have them share their experience with AFS exchange students.”

 - If you get an initial “no” answer, it is okay to ask why they have said "no." Sometimes getting to the root of the issue can help to overcome it for the current school year or future school years.
 For example, the school may not be familiar with the high level of support that AFS provides or the high level of screening that both students and host families undergo.